In-Situ Engineering of the Anisotropic Rabi Model in Circuit QED: Practical Feasibilityons

-A key practical advantage of the proposed setup is that the relative ratio $g_{C}/g_{L}$ is determined primarily at the design stage.
-Thus, one can statically tailor the interaction channel (JC- or AJC-dominant) through lithographic parameters without the need for dynamical control.
-This removes the necessity of microwave modulation schemes that are otherwise required to access counter-rotating processes~\citep{Yoshihara2017,FornDiaz2017}.
 The energy scales of the system also remain compatible with standard circuit QED practice.
 For example, assuming a resonator frequency $\omega_{r}/2\pi\sim5\,{\rm GHz}$ and a qubit frequency $\omega_{q}/2\pi\sim4-7\,{\rm GHz}$, coupling strengths $g_{C},g_{L}/2\pi\sim50-150\,{\rm MHz}$ are realistic.
 In this range, the effective JC or AJC couplings $g_{\mathrm{JC}},\,g_{\mathrm{AJC}}$ are large enough to produce observable transmission signatures while still well below the frequencies $\Delta,\,\Sigma$, ensuring the dispersive approximation remains valid in typical regimes.
+Moreover, the tuning speed of the tunable coupler is limited by the flux line’s bandwidth but can typically be achieved on nanosecond timescales, much faster than qubit coherence times~\citep{Yan2018,Krantz2019}.
+A primary challenge is flux noise, which can introduce dephasing in the coupler and, consequently, fluctuations in the effective capacitive coupling $\tilde{g}_{rq}^{(C)}$.
+However, by operating the coupler at a flux-insensitive point, these effects can be mitigated~\citep{Krantz2019,Blais2021}.
 The suppression of the Purcell effect in the AJC configuration, as highlighted above, further enhances qubit coherence, which is advantageous for readout fidelity~\citep{Sete2014}.

 Another important consideration is the effect of circuit asymmetries and fabrication tolerances.
-Small mismatches between the intended $g_{C}$ and $g_{L}$ values will generically lead to an anisotropic Rabi Hamiltonian with both JC and AJC contributions.
+Small mismatches between the intended capacitive and inductive couplings will generically lead to an anisotropic Rabi Hamiltonian with both JC and AJC contributions.
 However, this does not eliminate the unique features of the proposed architecture, since the relative strengths of the two channels can still be tuned over a broad range.
-Moreover, post-fabrication fine-tuning of the couplings may be achievable using tunable inductive elements (such as SQUID loops)~\citep{Blais2004,Manucharyan2012} or by varying the qubit bias point, providing additional flexibility.
+Crucially, the in-situ adjustability of the mediated coupling $\tilde{g}_{rq}^{(C)}$ acts as a built-in continuous knob to actively fine-tune the system post-fabrication.
+This ensures that pure interaction regimes ($\theta=0$ or $\pi/2$) and coherence sweet spots can be reliably reached despite typical fabrication variations, providing significant experimental flexibility.